awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

 The expiration date of the subordinate CA certificate cannot be later than the expiration date of the parent CA certificate\.
    + **Signature algorithm** — This specifies the signing algorithm to use when the subordinate CA issues new certificates\.
    + **Path length** — This specifies the number of trust layers that the subordinate CA may add when signing new certificates\.
 A path length of zero \(the default\) means that only end\-entity certificates and not CA certificates may be created\.
 A path length of one or more means that the subordinate CA may issue certificates to create additional CAs subordinate to it\.
    + **Template ARN** — The ARN of the configuration template for this CA certificate\.
 The template changes if you change the specified **Path length**\.
 If you create a certificate using the CLI [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) command or API [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) action, you must specify the ARN manually\.
-For information about available CA certificate templates, see [Using Templates](UsingTemplates.md)\.
+For information about available CA certificate templates, see [Understanding Certificate Templates](UsingTemplates.md)\.

    Choose **Next**\.